- Protecting your privacy online is important, and if you want a private browser, you might want to try Rabbit Browser.

 2. What are Rabbit Browser alternatives?

-Rabbit Browser offers some interesting features, but other browsers, such as Opera, offer more advanced features.
+Rabbit Browser offers some interesting features, but other browsers, such as Opera One, offer more advanced features.

 For an extra layer of security, there’s a free VPN with unlimited bandwidth that will surely come in handy.

-As for other features, the browser has support for workspaces, a pop-out video player, messenger and Instagram integration, and much more.
+As for other features, the browser has support for workspaces, tab islands, a pop-out video player, a native AI and modular AI-ready design.